splunk/public-o11y-docs/rum/rum-terminology-concepts.rst

 In session details you can search by sesion ID and toggle between raw and parsed views of the session.

 * Raw: All of the information available for the session.
-* Parsed: A curated view of the custom tags and unique values exlcuding all default tags and XHR requests.
+* Parsed: A curated view of the custom tags and unique values excluding all default tags and XHR requests.

 .. _span-id-rum: